jetbrains-academy/kotlin-onboarding-introduction/Introduction/WarmUp/Loops/task.md

 Here, the condition will be checked _first_, and next, if it is true, the loop's body will be executed.
-If you need another scenario: _first_ execute the loop's body and then check the condition, you should use the `do...while` loop.
+If you need another scenario: _first_ execute the loop's body and then check the condition, you should use the `do-while` loop.
 In such a case, the body will be executed at least one time:
 ```kotlin
 do {
     // To do something